Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Evidence Of Achieving The Website From UX Point Of View** —

-There are some key features to achieve the primary goals of the website from user's point of view (both shoppers and the owner) and this is to confirm that all the features planned on **Strategy** and **Scope Planes** are implemented on the website based on the tests carried out in the testing section.
+There are several critical features to meet the website's primary goals from the user's perspective (both shoppers and the owner), and this is to validate that all the features planned on the website are implemented. **Strategy** and **Scope Planes** are implemented on the website based on the tests carried out in the testing section.

 <ins>Strategy Plane</ins>